Pradumna-Patki/Pradumna-Patki/README.md

 ## Education 🎓
 - MS in Management Information Systems @ University at Buffalo
-- BE in Mechanical Engineering @ PES College of Engineering
+- BE in Mechanical Engineering @ MES Pillai College of Engineering

 ---